webdew-logo-new_v2-1-1

 Wherever you look today — whether it's a small-time agency or a giant like PayPal–you'll find that a landing page platform is increasingly accomplishing all those tasks.
 Industries of all sizes use these action-oriented, single web pages to move people through every stage of the buyer's journey.
 Why?

-• Landing pages are the least favorite kind of sign-up form, but they produce the highest conversion rate of 23%.
+• Landing pages are the least favourite kind of sign-up form, but they produce the highest conversion rate of 23%.

 • Highlighting client fears on landing pages can improve conversion rates by 80%.